-In October of 2013, Paul and Avery Fernandes visited a school in Manague Nicaragua bring gently used and new soccer balls to the students of Nueva Vida School.
+In October of 2013, Paul (father) and Avery (high school student) Fernandes visited a school in Manague Nicaragua bring gently used and new soccer balls to the students of Nueva Vida School.
 The children ran and played, bring a sense of excitement to their day.

 Ciuadad Sandino is a city just outside of the capital of Managua, Nicaragua.
 This new urban area, termed Nueva Vida of Sandino was created to give the people living their hope after the terrible tragedy of Hurricane Mitch.
 In 1998, Hurricane Mitch tore through the area, decimating the homes of thousands of families.